Introduction

 What Do You Need to Get Your Own WiFi?

 You don’t need much to set up portable internet on your own.
-At the bare minimum:
+At the bare minimum, you’ll need:

 - A portable WiFi device (router, dongle, or unlocked MiFi)